 For many counties, you may begin the process online through the state website: http://www.in.gov/judiciary/2605.htm.

-Both the bride and groom will be required to visit the Clerk's Office in person to begin and/or complete the marriage license process.
+The couple will both be required to visit the Clerk's Office, in person, to begin and/or complete the marriage license process.

 Typically, a valid Drivers license or State ID card showing your current address and date of birth will suffice.
 Bring a certified copy of your birth certificate as well because some counties require it as a form of identification.